• Skip to primary navigation

 Tips and Tricks:

-* You can get big granola clusters if you flip the granola carefully with a large spatula halfway through the cook time.
+• You can get HUGE granola clusters if you flip the granola carefully with a large spatula halfway through the cook time.
 The more of it that stays stuck together, the more clusters you'll get.
+You can also press it down together after you flip it and that'll help make those big clusters.

 My kids love this granola too!
 I waited until about age 2 to introduce it to M since it's so crunchy.

-- Top your morning yogurt with some fruit and granola for an easy parfait.
+• Top your morning yogurt with fruit and granola for an easy parfait.

-- Add it to some frozen yogurt or ice cream for a crunchy dessert topping!
+• Crumble it on top of some frozen yogurt or ice cream for a crunchy dessert topping!

 Of course, you can also use this as a basic granola recipe and tailor it to your tastes.